 "Take my hand, my dear.
 This time, I shall lend you my strength."

 She couldn't find her voice anymore, but she lifted her hand and put it in his, half expecting to find nothing there—just another dream—but instead she felt his palm beneath her fingertips, smooth and warm.
-His hand close around hers and, with a hearty pull, he hauled her to her feet.
+His hand closed around hers and, with a hearty pull, he hauled her to her feet.

 The world materialized around her once more.
 She stood in a place frozen in time: at her feet was the naginata she had just dropped; two feet above her head was Ardyn's blade, bearing down.
-Behind the snake himself were Noct's friends… her friends—Ignis, Prompto, Gladio, all frozen as they stared at her, willing her to just do something.
+Behind the snake himself were Noct's friends—Ignis, Prompto, Gladio, all frozen as they stared at her, willing her to just do something.

 And beside her stood the one hundred thirteenth king of Lucis.

 In this world, his form was fog—transparent and intangible.
 He lifted his hand and wove a shield around them: a hemisphere, thin like glass but more sturdy than stone.
 Then he stepped behind her, still holding the shield in place, and spoke in her ear.

 "Take hold of my magic.
 It is yours, now."

 She lifted her hand and grasped the strands of magic that held the shield in place.
 His fingers brushed hers, but she felt nothing—like touching dust in a sunbeam.
 On her hand, the Ring of the Lucii burned bright.

 Her father lowered his hand, moving it past her arm as if to touch her, then closed it into a fist and dropped it to his side.